Dieselboy: Human Imprint

+In the summer of 2000, Dieselboy contributed to the formation of the drum and bass DJ crew called "Planet of the Drums", alongside AK1200, DJ Dara, and MC Messinian.

-SubHuman Imprint
+SubHuman

 In July 2009, Human Imprint parted amicably from System Recordings.
-In summer 2010, Human relaunched with Steve Gordon of Steez Promo and Circle Management as new co-owner with Dieselboy, and they created the SubHuman Imprint for dubstep and electro releases.
+In summer 2010, Human relaunched with Steve Gordon of Steez Promo and Circle Management as new co-owner with Dieselboy, and they created the SubHuman for dubstep and electro releases.

 On New Year's Eve 2009 headlining a 3D Productions event at Club 24 in Washington, D.C., Dieselboy played a three-hour multi-subgenre set including drum and bass, dubstep and electro.
 The enthusiastic crowd response encouraged him to continue experimenting with this new open format into 2010.
 In January 2013 Dieselboy started playing all drum and bass sets again.